luxonis/depthai-python/docs/source/components/nodes/stereo_depth.rst

       .. tab:: Extended Disparity

-        The :code:`extended disparity` allows detecting closer distance objects for the given baseline.
+        **Extended disparity mode** allows detecting closer distance objects for the given baseline.
 This increases the maximum disparity search from 96 to 191, meaning the range is now: **[0..190]**.
         So this cuts the minimum perceivable distance in half, given that the minimum distance is now :code:`focal_length * base_line_dist / 190` instead of :code:`focal_length * base_line_dist / 95`.